South Fork American - Chili Bar Express Trip

-The Upper Chili Bar section is a good solid Class 3 run with over 10 major rapids.
+The Upper Chili Bar section is a fun Class 3 run with over 10 major rapids.
 Its course will take you through the small mining town of Coloma, where James Marshall first discovered gold at Sutters Mill and changed the course of California history.
-Calm sections are interspersed with wonderfully fun rapids and the excitement comes to a head towards the end of this 8 mile run with a major rapid known as "Troublemaker".
+Calm sections are interspersed with rapids and the excitement comes to a head towards the end of this 8 mile run with a major rapid known as "Troublemaker".

 This river is excellent for either the veteran or novice.
 The flows on the South Fork American River are the most dependable in the state, with guaranteed recreational releases for the next 50 years.

 If you are looking to try your first rafting trip, or if you are a rafting pro, you can't go wrong with the Chili Bar section of the South Fork American.

 Trip meets at 9:00AM at River Park resort.
 Plan to be back to your car by 1:00PM

 A complimentary chili dog lunch is served after the rafting portion of the trip.

 Trip meets at River Park Resort at 9:00AM

 9:00AM - Trip check in.
 Our Address is 7321 River Park Drive.
 Lotus, CA 95651.
 Please arrive on time!

 9:15AM - After all participants have checked in, we will fit you for lifejackets and other river gear, as needed.
 We do not recommend that you bring valuable items with you on the trip.
 We will ride the shuttle bus to Put-in which takes about 30 minutes.